 Most graduate employers embrace equal opportunities and diversity in the workplace.
 They recognise that employees from different backgrounds bring unique knowledge, skills and experience to their businesses.
 But, if you are concerned you might be at a disadvantage, how do you ensure recruiters give you the best chance to show your abilities and treat you fairly in the recruitment process?

-Here, specialists from AGCAS (Association of Graduate Careers Advisory Services) provide their advice on key diversity issues including gender, race and disability.
+Here, we offer advice on key diversity issues including gender, race and disability.
 You'll find out how to identify diversity positive employers, decide how and whether to disclose your circumstances, and get an understanding of your rights.

 Having a criminal record doesn’t mean that you can’t start a fulfilling career after graduation – but should you bring up your past during the recruitment process and, if so, how?
 We look at issues surrounding disclosing a criminal record in the UK.